zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 5. Tuning with arraysize

     This section demonstrates a way to improve query performance by increasing the number of rows returned in each batch from Oracle to the Python program.

+    Row prefetching and array fetching are both internal buffering techniques to reduce round-trips to the database.
+The difference is the code layer that is doing the buffering, and when the buffering occurs.

     First, create a table with a large number of rows.
 Review **query\_arraysize.sql**: